Research

 Paleo weather

-2 climates is still lacking.
+Extreme weather events affect societies, yet our understanding of their behavior in high-CO2 climates is still lacking.
 This project focuses on modeling warm climates from the Pliocene to the Cretaceous.
 By researching past climates we can use proxy data to validate climate models or use data assimilation to improve our model estimates.
 This work is part of my postdoc under the guidance of Jessica Tierney and in collaboration with NCAR.
 I focus on understanding interactions between vegetation and the climate.
 I’m interested in understanding to what extent vegetation can account for global and local unknowns.

 Climate and human evolution